SAGEKING23/3D-Assets/README.md

-# 3D Models and Designs and Textures
+# 3D Models, Designs and Textures
 ### The Pository:
 A collection of 3D Models/Designs, for Architecture, or Game Visualization and WhiteBoxing
 ### Assets are made with Blender/ Unreal Engine / Sketchup